 - If they send you an Airbnb link, make sure it’s really on Airbnb and not a fake website pretending to be Airbnb

-- Always check Google Street View to see if the outside of the house match what’s on Google
+- Always check Google Street View to see if the outside of the house matches what’s on Google

 Barcelona has different neighborhoods each with its own features and characteristics.
 Here are some of them: